What's the latest coronavirus information for business owners?

 “As a new business, we are fortunate enough to not have to rely on the income, however, two weeks could be devastating for those more established companies who provide a similar service, or have employees, for instance.
 We are really lucky at the minute that we don't have employees relying on us for their income.

 “A forced closure would cause lots of problems for businesses.
-We are in a very fortunate situation, but in the future I will seriously think about contingency plans for situations like this” says Mark Hepworth, owner of Flat Cap Coffee, a new business that was started over a year ago.
+We are in a very fortunate situation, but in the future, I will seriously think about contingency plans for situations like this” says Mark Hepworth, owner of Flat Cap Coffee, a new business that was started over a year ago.
+Read more from Mark in our customer story Roasting the pandemic with Flat Cap Coffee.

 Businesses who've not built up reserves could be in trouble

 “From a business development perspective, businesses should always apply the ‘what if?’ question and have contingency planning in place.
 Small businesses as well as larger businesses.

-"My primary concern, therefore, would be new businesses which may not have had the chance to build reserves.
+"My primary concern, therefore, would be new businesses that may not have had the chance to build reserves.
 We all recognise that you don’t start a business without reserves but it doesn’t always happen" says Tina Heathcote, of Buxton Town Team, a support network for local small businesses.

 Sick pay could be a problem